mahmad00/Disjoint-Sampling-for-Hyperspectral-Image-Classification/README.md

 # Importance of Disjoint Sampling

-## This demo is associated with [Importance of Disjoint Sampling in Conventional and Transformer Models for Hyperspectral Image Classification](https://arxiv.org/abs/2404.14944) Submitted for possible publication.
-The Paper is available on ArXiv and can be accessed at "https://arxiv.org/abs/2404.14944"
+## This demo is associated with [Unveiling the True Potential: Disjoint Sampling for Rigorous Evaluation for Land Cover Classification](https://arxiv.org/abs/2404.14944) Submitted for possible publication.

 @misc{ahmad2024importance,
-      title={Importance of Disjoint Sampling in Conventional and Transformer Models for Hyperspectral Image Classification}, author={Muhammad Ahmad and Manuel Mazzara and Salvatore Distifano}, year={2024},
+      title={Unveiling the True Potential: Disjoint Sampling for Rigorous Evaluation for Land Cover Classification}, author={Muhammad Ahmad and Manuel Mazzara and Salvatore Distifano}, year={2024},
       eprint={2404.14944},